-That’s why this year, after seeing all of those big-eyed guys and gals in the BetterHelp ads plastered all over my Facebook and Reddit feeds I decided to sign up and see what this online therapy thing is all about.
+That’s why last year, after seeing all of those big-eyed guys and gals in the BetterHelp ads plastered all over my Facebook and Reddit feeds I decided to sign up and see what this online therapy thing is all about.
 Here’s how it went and what I learned about seeing a therapist from home.

 What is Online Therapy and How Does it Work?

-First, before we dive into my experience with BetterHelp, let’s go over what online therapy is and how exactly it works.
 Just like in-person therapy, with an online platform like BetterHelp, you’ll speak with a therapist who specializes in mental health conditions like phobias, panic attacks and disorders.

 To start, you’re going to go through a short screening process and the first question will be if you feel you’re a harm to yourself or others.
 If that’s the case, you probably won’t be accepted to platform, instead you’ll be directed to your local emergency room.